Rolex: Sponsorship

 Rolex has been the official timekeeper to the Le Mans 24 Hours motor race since 2001.
 They were also Formula 1's official timekeeper between 2013-2024.
 Former Formula 1 driver Jackie Stewart has advertised Rolex since 1968.
 Others who have done so for some years include Gary Player, Arnold Palmer, Roger Penske, Jean-Claude Killy, and Kiri Te Kanawa.
 It is also the sponsor of the Rolex International Jumping Riders Club Top 10 Final competition.
-For the US_Open_(tennis), it is one of the official partners.
+For the US Open, it is one of the official partners.
+Rolex is also the title sponsor of SailGP.

 Jacques Piccard and Don Walsh had a specially designed experimental Rolex Oyster Perpetual Deep-Sea Special strapped to the outside of their bathyscaphe during the 1960 Challenger Deep dive to a world-record depth of 10916 m.
 When James Cameron conducted a similar dive in 2012, a specially designed and manufactured Rolex Oyster Perpetual Sea-Dweller Deep Sea Challenge watch was being "worn" by his submarine's robotic arm.

 Mercedes Gleitze was the first British woman to swim the English Channel on 7 October 1927.
 However, as John E. Brozek (author of The Rolex Report: An Unauthorized Reference Book for the Rolex Enthusiast) points out in his article "The Vindication Swim, Mercedes Gleitze and Rolex take the plunge", some doubts were cast on her achievement when a hoaxer claimed to have made a faster swim only four days later.
 Hence Gleitze attempted a repeat swim with extensive publicity on 21 October, dubbed the "Vindication Swim".
 For promotional purposes, Wilsdorf offered her one of the earliest Rolex Oysters if she would wear it during the attempt.
 After more than 10 hours, in water that was much colder than during her first swim, she was pulled from the sea semi-conscious seven miles short of her goal.
 Although she did not complete the second crossing, a journalist for The Times wrote, "Having regard to the general conditions, the endurance of Miss Gleitze surprised the doctors, journalists and experts who were present, for it seemed unlikely that she would be able to withstand the cold for so long.
 It was a good performance."
 As she sat in the boat, the same journalist made a discovery and reported it as follows: "Hanging round her neck by a ribbon on this swim, Miss Gleitze carried a small gold watch, which was found this evening to have kept good time throughout."
 When examined closely, the watch was found to be dry inside and in perfect condition.
 One month later, on 24 November 1927, Wilsdorf launched the Rolex Oyster watch in the United Kingdom with a full front page Rolex advertisement in the Daily Mail.